These are the best UK cities for outdoor adventure, just in time for summer!

 While Norwich has more parks than York in total, when considering the city’s population, the 18 Norwich parks equate to 8.44 for every 100,000 people in the city.

-Natalie Byrne, Content Marketing Manager at Blacks says: “The summer holidays can be a stressful time for many parents trying to amuse their children for a whole six weeks without spending lots of money every single day.
+Natalie Byrne, Content Marketing Manager at Blacks says: “The summer holidays can be stressful for many parents trying to amuse their children for six weeks without spending lots of money every single day.

 Norwich